vanilladucky/ModelExploration/README.md

 ## Version History

 * 0.0.11
-    * Separation of Regression and Classification for clarify (2023.02.04)
+    * Separation of Regression and Classification for clarity (2023.02.04)

 * 0.0.5
     * Various regression bug fixes(2023.01.29)